Packer 101

 Going from 0 to having a custom-built Ubuntu AWS AMI.

-I was in the midst of modernizing client’s existing AWS infrastructure, with lots of technical debt, when the client requested that one of their core server-cluster be upgraded.
+I was in the midst of modernizing client’s existing AWS infrastructure, when the client requested that one of their core server-cluster be upgraded.

 Since a full migration onto a container orchestrator was months in the future, I still deemed it wortwhile to make at least some improvements, in the form of custom AWS AMIs.
 As the development team was relatively small, my goal was to lessen their need to fiddle with the servers, be it with SSHing onto it or needing to manually set up the needed monitoring tools.
 I also provided a fully automated deployment so that running an Ansible playbook wasn’t necessary anymore, at least for these servers.